HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/vitepress-githubpages.md

 :::

 All settled, right?
 No!

 First of all, for the first time in my life Visual Studio Code was bugging me not wanting to push to my repo (I think it wanted to say: workday is over Helmer!).
 This is really weird since I worked on this account with VS Code earlier today.
-I have Visual Studio for BackEnd development, so as a quick and dirty fix I fired up VS 2022, cloned and pushed without drama.
+I have Visual Studio for backend development, so as a quick and dirty fix I fired up VS 2022, cloned and pushed without drama.

 Nice!